gnekt/Principal-Component-Analysis-CUDA/README.md

-# PCA project realized by Giacomo Nunziati(@GiacomoNunziati) and Christian Di Maio
+# PCA in CUDA realized by Giacomo Nunziati(@GiacomoNunziati) and Christian Di Maio

 ## Result of the work and how we construct the algorithm